qquais/QuantumDrugDiscovery/README.md

 ## Others

-`results` folder stores the log files, trained models, pretrained quantum circuits, and the testing results.
+`results` folder stores the log files, trained models, pretrained quantum circuits, and the testing results, which is very big so added in the gitignore.
+I have added `imageresults` folder for the image results.

 ## Credits